ruricolist/serapeum/REFERENCE.md

 This is equivalent to testing if FORM is constant, then evaluting it, except that FORM is macro-expanded in ENV (taking compiler macros into account) before doing the test.

+Note that this function may treat a form as constant which would not be recognized as such by `constantp`, because we also expand compiler macros.

 [View source](macro-tools.lisp#L704)